CS222-UIUC/course-project-compilrs/README.md

 - Reimann Sum
 - Differentiation

-AddEZ is an alternative to existing software such as Symbolab and PrairieLearn.
+AddEZ is an alternative to existing software such as Symbolab.
 AddEZ is better than these in a few key ways.
 Firstly, our tool provides all the steps to solving the specified input problem for free, which Symbolab does not do.
 Moreover, our tool has a far more flexible parser than PrairieLearn (ex.
 AddEZ allows for coefficients while PrairieLearn does not).

 ## (b) Describes technical architecture